rofe-dl/mongoose-footprints/README.md

 # Mongoose Footprints

 A mongoose plugin to log changes in MongoDB documents.
-If used on Mongoose models, any changes made to that model will be logged as a document of the `Footprint` model.
+If used on Mongoose models, any changes made to that model will be logged as a document of the `_Footprint` model.
 It will include contain an array that shows every change made to the document, along with the old and new document bodies.

-Changes in referenced documents will not be logged, however changes in nested documents or subdocuments will be logged.
+Changes in referenced/populated documents will not be logged unless the referenced Object ID changes entirely to a different one.
+However changes in nested documents or subdocuments will be logged.

 Currently it supports the following operations: